 One of my favorite aspects of this project was presenting our work to the client.
 Balancing diverse agendas of various stakeholders (company marketing team, CEO, developers, agency strategy lead) during these meetings and feedback loops was challenging, yet when maneuvered successfully, very rewarding.

-Since unfortunately, incorporating user research was not an option for this project, I conducted a heuristic evaluation of the current website during the UX audit.
-Heuristics provided invaluable guidance during this initial phase of the project, as well as for assessing the proposed solutions.
+Since unfortunately, incorporating user research was not an option for this project, I conducted a heuristic evaluation of the current website for the UX audit.

 I also deepened my knowledge of best practices for accessibility and of the European Accessibility Act, which is coming into effect in 2025.
 This aspect of the project inspired me to prepare an ‘Accessibility in UX’ presentation for my team.